Moving on after US Open default, Djokovic wins Italian Open - WHIZ News

 Djokovic improved to 31-1 this year — with his only loss against Pablo Carreño Busta in the fourth round of the U.S. Open.
 That, of course, was when Djokovic unintentionally hit a line judge in the throat with a ball in a fit of anger — resulting in him being thrown out.

+“In good and bad times you are here for me guys,” he said.
+“Thank you very much.”

-Against Schwartzman, who was playing his first Masters 1000 final, Djokovic recovered from a 3-0 deficit in the opening set and eventually wore down the steady Argentine.
+Against Schwartzman, who was playing his first Masters 1000 final, Djokovic recovered from a 3-0 deficit in the opening set and eventually wore down the steady Argentine to finish off the match in just under 2 hours — and just before it began raining.

 With his 36th Masters 1000 title, Djokovic moved one ahead of Nadal atop the all-time list.